proji-rocks/proji/README.md

 Install the correct binary for your operating system and architecture in `./bin` with a single command:

     curl -sfL https://git.io/proji | sh

+Afterwards, move the executable to a folder that's in your path.

 #### Package <a id="install_pkg"></a>

 ##### Arch Linux (AUR) <a id="install_pkg_arch"></a>

     yay -S proji

+or

+    yay -S proji-bin

 ##### MacOS <a id="install_pkg_mac"></a>